BarbWire-1/geometrix/README.md

 * rotation
 * scale

-...and running all (current) "dynamix"
+(and YEAH!!!! ... running smooth on device with all the "dynamix" )

 ![dynamix](dynamix.gif)